awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-factors.md

 + If a resource matches a Region\-level rule and a tag\-level rule, then the tag\-level rule takes precedence\.
 + You can't manually delete a resource from the Recycle Bin\.
 The resource will be automatically deleted when its retention period expires\.
 + While a resource is in the Recycle Bin, you can only view it, restore it, or modify its tags\.
 To use the resource in any other way, you must first restore it\.
++ If any AWS service, such as AWS Backup or Amazon Data Lifecycle Manager, deletes a resource that matches a retention rule, that resource is automatically retained by Recycle Bin\.
 + When a resource is sent to the Recycle Bin, the following system\-generate tag is assigned to the resource:
   + Tag key — `aws:recycle-bin:resource-in-bin`
   + Tag value — `true`